FahmiBahri/SIEMAzureProject/README.md

-I then updated the API key with my personal one so that it works correctly for my resources and saved it again.
+I then updated the script with my specific API key so that it works correctly for my resources.
+Then I saved it again.

+In essence, the script should now search Event Viewer on my HoneyPot VM and locate all failed login attempts, identifying them by their Event ID - 4625.
+Then, the script should transmit this data to the IPgeolocation.io API.
+Whilst the data is at IPgeolocation.io, specific details should be parsed and extracted from the attacker's IP address - like the country and city that the attack is coming from.
+From the API, those details should be transmitted back to my VM and saved onto a text document file.